MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-modeling-guidance-for-power-platform.md

 DirectQuery models work well with large data volumes because Power BI doesn't store the data.
 However, there might be a need to optimize the data source to ensure queries perform well.
 You should also ensure that the data source has sufficient resources for the DirectQuery workload.

-DirectQuery is also a good choice when the report's result set isn't large (meaning that there are fewer than 100,000 rows in the report's source tables, or the result returned to the report after filters are applied is less than 100,000 rows).
+A DirectQuery connections to Dataverse is only a good choice when the report's result set isn't large (meaning that there are fewer than 20,000 rows in the report's source tables, or the result returned to the report after filters are applied is less than 20,000 rows).
 In this case, you can [create a Power BI report by using the Dataverse connector](/powerapps/maker/data-platform/data-platform-powerbi-connector).

 > [!NOTE]
-> The 100,000 row size isn't a hard limit.
+> The 20,000 row size isn't a hard limit.
 However, each data source query must return a result that's less than 80 MB and within two minutes.
 Later in this article you will learn how to work within those limitations and about other Dataverse DirectQuery design strategies.

 When the query result size is in the range of a few hundred thousand rows, you can consider using [Premium features of dataflows](/power-bi/transform-model/dataflows/dataflows-premium-features?tabs=gen2) or [incremental refresh](/power-bi/connect-data/incremental-refresh-overview) datasets.